soxueren/atsd/api/data/ext/csv-upload.md

 ### Payload

-* File attached as data.
+* File attached as data, or
 * Multi-part content containing the file.
 Part name containing the uploaded file should be named `filedata` and include `filename` parameter:

 ```